ULHPC/tutorials/basic/sequential_jobs/README.md

 #### Step 2: Edit the launcher configuration, in the file `$WORK/PS2/launcher-scripts/bash/generic/parallel_launcher.sh`.

+This application is cpu-bound and not memory-bound, so we can set the value of `NB_CORE_PER_TASK` to 1.
-Using these parameters, the launcher will spawn one java process for every group of 2 cores on all the reserved nodes.
+Using these parameters, the launcher will spaw one java process per core on all the reserved nodes.

         (access)$> nano $WORK/PS2/launcher-scripts/bash/generic/parallel_launcher.sh

         TASK="$WORK/PS2/tutorials/basic/sequential_jobs/scripts/jcell_wrapper.sh"
         ARG_TASK_FILE="$WORK/PS2/jcell/jcell_param"
         # number of cores needed for 1 task
-        NB_CORE_PER_TASK=2
+        NB_CORE_PER_TASK=1

 #### Step 3: Submit the job